Last update: November 2013

 1. Chester - Holyhead and branches

-operate most passenger services along the
+operate most passenger services along

-railcars, usually of Class 158 or 175, with mostly single-car 153 units or two-car
+by railcars, usually of Class 158

-branches.
+appear on main line services.
 Trains running to and from

 Express' or 'Y Gerallt Gymro' ('Gerald of Wales') which runs from

 Holyhead (dep 05:33) to Cardiff Central and back (dep 17:16) once

 each day Mondays - Fridays.
 This is formed of four passenger

 coaches, including a buffet / restaurant car, and since 2012 has